By: Gina Poirier, For Every Mom Contributor.

 Remember, if this was written to a young man, he probably wasn’t going to go out looking for a forty-year-old with lots of life experience.
 He was going to be looking for someone young who had the potential to grow into that mature, godly wife.
 Keep that in mind as we continue.

-4. She rarely sleeps.
+4. The Proverbs 31 woman rarely sleeps.

 How in the world can someone get up while it is still dark to make everyone breakfast (v.
 15), and yet “her lamp does not go out at night” (v.
 18)???
 Certainly every mom has some sleepless nights like that, but the passage seems to imply an ongoing state.